thwolter/riskgpt/docs/external_context_enrichment.md

 # External Context Enrichment

-The `enrich_context` workflow collects recent external information about a project or sector and provides a short summary for workshop preparation.
+The `research` workflow collects recent external information about a project or sector and provides a short summary for workshop preparation.

 **Note**: The workflow relies on live searches using the configured search provider (DuckDuckGo, Google Custom Search API, or Wikipedia).
 If network access is restricted or the required API keys are missing, the search steps will fail and the response may be empty.